-Ford plans to comply with the thermostat monitoring requirement by using a slightly-modified version of the current "Insufficient temperature for closed-loop" test (P0125 or P0128).
+Ford plans to comply with the thermostat-monitoring requirement by using a slightly-modified version of the current "Insufficient temperature for closed-loop" test (P0125 or P0128).
 If the engine is being operated in a manner that is generating sufficient heat, the engine coolant temperature (ECT) or cylinder head temperature (CHT) should warm up in a predictable manner.
 A timer is incremented while the engine is at moderate load and vehicle speed is above a calibrated limit.
 The target/minimum timer value is based on ambient air temperature at start-up.
 If the timer exceeds the target time and ECT/CHT has not warmed up to the target temperature, a malfunction is indicated.
 The test runs if the start-up IAT temperature is below the target temperature.
-A 2-hour engine coolant temperature rises after the engine is turned off during a short engine-off soak.
+A 2-hour engine-off soak time is required to erase a pending or confirmed DTC.
+This feature prevents false-passes where engine coolant temperature rises after the engine is turned off during a short engine-off soak.
 The target temperature is calibrated to the thermostat regulating temperature minus 20 °F. For a typical 195 °F thermostat, the warm-up temperature would be calibrated to 175 °F. This test is being phased in starting in the 2000 MY.
 A vehicle, which is not part of the thermostat monitor phase-in, utilizes a 140 °F warm-up temperature.